Learn why leading HR professionals trust ekincare! Read more

-Now since the rollout is launched, another biggest challenge is persuading people to take them.
+Now since the rollout has been launched, another biggest challenge is persuading people to take them.
 Getting 70% or more of the public vaccinated or recovered from the COVID-19 virus is critical to containing the disease and creating herd immunity.

 Since employers too have an obligation to maintain a safe and healthy workforce, including infection mitigation procedures, they need to keep it simple and strongly encourage the vaccine among their employees.
 Experts say employers play a major role in encouraging employees to get vaccinated against COVID-19 and help drive up immunity and get society back to normal.